WaltersArtMuseum/api-thewalters-org/README.md

 Here are some general notes and documentation about the API.
 These notes may move to other parts of the documentation, once they are complete.

+## Documentation Conventions

+To make things easier to understand, the following notation is used:

+- `#{text}`: Indicates text that should be replaced by your own data
+- `...`: Indicates content from the response has been elided for brevity in documentation.
+Soon, we'll provide a list of data responses at the end of each page for a full description of the format of that response type.

 ## General Specification and Assumptions
 - The API will be RESTful in its convention and will require URL parameters at times to further specify results based on the the API calls made.
 - All aspects of the API will be UTF-8 encoded to allow for diacritical marks and special characters.